How I Healed from Crippling Social Anxiety After 15 Years — My Story

 The First Panic Attack

-It was 1993.
-I was 23 years old, a constable talking to a classroom full of children.
 Without warning, my heart started hammering out of control.
 My hands were shaking.
 I felt dizzy, sweaty, unable to talk properly.
 My throat closed up.
-My body went numb.
-I had this overwhelming, desperate urge to escape — but I was standing in front of a room full of kids and I couldn't leave.
+My body went numb and I felt strangely disorientated — like I was watching myself from outside.
+I had this overwhelming, desperate urge to escape.
+Every instinct was screaming at me to get out of that room.

 Then I shrugged my shoulders and soldiered on.

 That was a mistake.
+But I didn't know that yet.

 When It Started Destroying Everything

 I became a different person.
 Argumentative.
 Aggressive.
 Controlling.
 A high-functioning narcissist, if I'm being completely honest.
-That wasn't who I was — it was what anxiety had made me into.
+That wasn't who I was — it was what unchecked anxiety had made me into.

 I sabotaged sporting, business, music, and social opportunities.
 I left jobs.
 I burned bridges.
 I went bankrupt in 2008.
 My relationship with the mother of my two oldest children, Finn and Paige-Huia, broke down.
 She had endured the worst years of my life.
 I don't blame her.

-The lowest point came while I was working as a team leader at Toyota New Zealand in 2008.
-I was spending my lunch breaks in the sick bay, locking myself in toilet cubicles during panic attacks, unable to attend meetings or functions.
+I spent lunch breaks in the sick bay.
+I locked myself in toilet cubicles during panic attacks.
+I avoided meetings, social functions, colleagues — anything and everything I could.
 After nine months, I resigned.
-My panic attacks had reached the stage where I found it almost physically impossible to leave the house.
+My panic attacks had reached the point where I found it almost physically impossible to leave the house.

 That was the last straw.
+My relationship ended.
+I was completely desperate.

 The Turning Point